ITZDevToo/ITZ-SPD-Experimental/doc/build-unix.md

 -----
 1) You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-2) The release is built with GCC and then "strip stipendd" to strip the debug symbols, which reduces the executable size by about 90%.
+2) The release is built with GCC and then "strip interzoned" to strip the debug symbols, which reduces the executable size by about 90%.

-To Build Stipendd with compile script
+To Build Interzoned with compile script
 ---------------------

 The script will take care of setting the permissions and compiling static leveldb:

-	cd Stipend
+	cd Interzone
     chmod +x compile.sh
     ./compile.sh

-To Build Stipendd
+To Build Interzoned
 ---------------------

 Make sure the scripts have execute permissions: